 Alyssa Grossman is a visual anthropologist whose work spans the themes of cultural memory, critical heritage, material and visual culture, ethnographic filmmaking, and the intersections between anthropology and contemporary art.
 Her fieldwork primarily has been in Romania, investigating sites and practices of remembrance work in post-communist Bucharest, with a focus on everyday objects, landscapes, images and discourses of memorialization.
 She is currently a Lecturer in the Department of Communication and Media at the University of Liverpool.

 Selena Kimball is a visual artist whose work—large-scale photomontage, installation, and book projects—--examines visual perceptions of history by reimagining the photographic collections (archives, printed books, newspapers) that document these events.
-She lives and works in Maine and in New York City where she is Assistant Professor of Contemporary Art Practice and co-director of the Observational Practices Lab at Parsons, the New School.
+She lives and works in Maine and in New York City where she is Associate Professor of Contemporary Art Practice and co-director of the Observational Practices Lab at Parsons, the New School.